VWO Platform

 Knowing this, it’s clear that mobile optimization is essential for online retailers.
 They need to ensure the buying experience is as friction-free as possible

-Start with responsive design
+a.
+Start with responsive web design

 There are various ways to ensure your site is optimized for mobile and how you go about this will depend on the type of site you operate.
 In general, it’s best to use a clean, minimal design.
 That isn’t so easy, though, if you run an e-commerce site that’s packed with many products or services.
 In this case, it’s important to choose a web design that’s 100% responsive.